IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 The fields have the following meaning:

-* Block Type (32 bits): a unique unsigned value that identifies the block.
+* Block Type (32 bits): a unique unsigned integer that identifies the block.
 Values whose Most Significant Bit (MSB) is equal to 1 are reserved for local use.
 They can be used to make extensions to the file format to save private data to the file.
 The list of currently defined types can be found in {{section_block_code_registry}}.

-* Block Total Length (32 bits): an unsigned value giving the total size of this block, in octets.
+* Block Total Length (32 bits): an unsigned integer giving the total size of this block, in octets.
 For instance, the length of a block that does not have a body is 12 octets: 4 octets for the Block Type, 4 octets for the initial Block